iluwatar/java-design-patterns/factory/README.md

 ---
-title: "Java Factory Design Pattern: Comprehensive Guide & Examples"
+title: "Factory Pattern in Java: Streamlining Object Creation"
+shortTitle: Factory
 description: "Learn the Factory Design Pattern in Java with detailed examples and explanations.
 Understand how to create flexible and scalable code using the Factory Pattern.
 Ideal for developers looking to improve their object-oriented design skills."
 category: Creational
 language: en